Australian South Sea Islander Community Foundation Scholarships

 Preference will be given to applicants who do not identify as an Australian Aboriginal or Torres Strait Islander.

-Payment will be made to the successful applicant after Census Date Term 2, 2017 and credited electronically to the student’s nominated bank account.
+Payment will be made to the successful applicant in Week 6 each term after final post Census date eligibility checks each term.
+Payments will be credited electronically to the student’s nominated bank account.

 How will I know the outcome of my application?